Top

 Jan–Feb

 Early/late windows.
-Ants/beetles on top; short-line euro in pocket water.
+Ants/beetles on top; short-line Euro in pocket water.

 Mar–Apr

-Tactics – FAQs
+Yellowfish Tactics – FAQs

 Best tippet for nymphing?

-When to switch from euro to indicator?
+When should I switch from Euro to indicator?

 Dry or emerger tells?

 Sipping rises in slicks = emergers.
-Bankside plops and erratic swirls = terrestrials/dry-dropper.
+Bankside β€œplops” and erratic swirls = terrestrials/dry-dropper on edges.